obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 ## Known Limitations

+Visualising dependencies:

 - It's not yet possible to directly navigate from a task to the tasks it depends on.
 - Outside of the edit task modal, it is not possible to see the descriptions of the blocking tasks.
 - It is not yet possible to visualise the relationships in any kind of graphical view.

+Searching and dependencies:

 - The [[Urgency]] score does not account for task dependencies.
 We are tracking this in [issue #2655](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2655).

+Dependencies and recurring tasks:

 - When [[recurring tasks]] are completed, the next recurrence will intentionally have any `id` and `dependsOn` values removed.
   - See [[Recurring Tasks#Next recurrence has any dependency fields removed|Next recurrence has any dependency fields removed]]